 - Residency: Some states require that you live in the state to take the exam there

 Unfortunately, there is also a stigma associated with the GED Diploma.
 It’s not fair, because, nowadays, there are many successful people who are GED graduates.
-Here is a long list successful people with a GED Diploma.
+Here is a long list of successful people with a GED Diploma.

 Nevertheless, some colleges and employees have expressed opinions that High School Diploma Holders are more persistent, motivated and more reliable than GED Diploma Holders.

 Some employees fear that students who didn’t finish their high school education will show irresponsible behavior on the work floor.
 It sounds ridiculous but yet it is still a factor many employers take into account when deciding on hiring new workers.